AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/set-up.md

 ---
-title: Setting up document authoring
+title: Set up document authoring
 description: A guide on how to set up the environment for authors for document authoring.
 version: 6.5, Cloud Service
 feature: Authoring